nick-otter/nick-otter.github.io/_posts/2023-02-17-How To Become More Predictable As A Product Team.md

 ---
 layout: post
-title:  "How To Become More Predictable As A Product Team"
+title:  "Predictability As A Product Team"
 categories: misc
 ---